jxnblk/mdx-go/docs/src/configuration.md

 # Configuration

-Virtually all Superdev configuration is handled with React components.
+Virtually all MDX Go configuration is handled with React components.
-Superdev follows the philosophy of **components over configuration** instead of using custom plugins architectures and configuration objects in an effort to keep a minimal API surface area.
+MDX Go follows the philosophy of **components over configuration** instead of using custom plugins architectures and configuration objects in an effort to keep a minimal API surface area.

-You can even write your own components to customize the theme and layout of Superdev.
+You can even write your own components to customize the theme and layout of MDX Go.

 ## Root component

-Using a custom Root component is the primary means of customizing an app in Superdev.
+Using a custom Root component is the primary means of customizing an app in MDX Go.
 It wraps the entire app with a React component that can provide themes and components via context, add page layouts, and intercept routing.

 To wrap your entire application with a React component, export a custom `Root` component from your main `index.mdx` file.